nilesh-patil/ultrasound-doppler-angle-estimation/docs/analysis.md

 ### 5.7 Learned vs classical, and fusion
-A purely classical, image-only **structure-tensor** angle prior reaches **3.16° MAE** on the narrow base-angle band, and a **circular fusion** of the learned and classical estimates reaches **2.72° MAE**, improving on either alone.
+A purely classical, image-only **structure-tensor** angle prior reaches **3.16° MAE** on the narrow base-angle band, and a **circular fusion** of the learned and classical estimates reaches **2.72° MAE**, improving on the classical prior and on the learned model's base-band error.
 The learned model and a hand-crafted geometric cue capture **partly complementary** information (both recomputed at runtime by `uda.interpret.geometric` and `uda.interpret.fusion`, not stored in `results/`).